-CSBS did not have any impairment or credit losses on any receivables or contract assets arising from contracts with customers.
+CSBS did not have any impairment on any receivables or contract assets arising from contracts with customers.
 There are also no incremental costs of obtaining a contract and no significant financing components.
 Finally, there are no significant changes in the judgments affecting the determination of the amount and timing of revenue from contracts with customers.